Mass Spectrometry Ionization

 Direct analysis in real time (DART)

-The direct analysis in real time (DART) source was developed in 2003 and fully commercialized in 2005.5 Its strength lies in its ability to analyze materials of different shapes and sizes with no prior sample preparation required.
+The DART source was developed in 2003 and fully commercialized in 2005.5 Its strength lies in its ability to analyze materials of different shapes and sizes with no prior sample preparation required.

 In the DART source (Figure 3), a plasma from nitrogen or helium is first created, producing ions, electrons and excited-state species.
 The gas flows from the plasma chamber to a second chamber where ions are removed from the gas.
 The gas then passes to a third section of the source where it can be heated if desired, which aids desorption of some materials.5 The gas exits the source through a grid electrode which serves several purposes to enhance signal and can be directed towards a liquid, solid or vapor phase sample located in front of an inlet to the mass spectrometer.
 The interaction of the excited state species is responsible for the ionization of the analyte molecule.
 The mechanisms by which this occurs are complex and depend on a variety of factors.7